Hello and thank you for visiting our ScreenCloud Help Center. This article will go through which devices support WPA-2 Enterprise.

 Which devices support WPA2-Enterprise?

 But what do you need to look for when choosing a device?
-When looking at a devices specifications, you're not going to see anything about WPA2-Enterprise.
+When looking at the specifications of a device, you'll rarely see anything about WPA2-Enterprise.
 What you should instead by looking for is if the device has support for WiFi 802.11 b, g, n or ac.
 WPA2-Enterprise uses IEEE 802.1X, which is supported by most WiFi 802.11 b, g, n and ac devices, but not devices that only support WiFi 802.11a, which basically means almost every device you look at will be good to go.
 Devices with wired connections that support 802.1X also support WPA2-Enterprise.

-Instead of getting devices designed for personal use, it's best to get devices that are designed for enterprise use like the Intel Compute Stick which runs Windows or the Chromebox Commercial.
+Instead of getting devices designed for personal use, it's best to get devices that are designed for enterprise use like the Intel Compute Stick or Intel NUCs, which runs Windows or the Chromebox Commercial.